Jeanselme/CausalNeuralSurvivalClustering/README.md

 0. Clone the repository with dependencies: `git clone git@github.com:Jeanselme/NeuralTreatment.git --recursive`.
 1. Create a conda environment with all necessary libraries `pycox`, `lifelines`, `pysurvival`.
 2. Add path `export PYTHONPATH="$PWD:$PWD/DeepSurvivalMachines:$PYTHONPATH"`.
-3. Run `examples/experiment_ntc.py SEER`.
+3. Run `examples/experiment_cnsc.py SEER`.
-5. Analysis using `examples/Analysis NTC.ipynb`.
+5. Analysis using `examples/Analysis CNSC.ipynb`.

 ## Compare to a new method
 Adding a new method consists in adding a child to `Experiment` in `experiment.py` with functions to compute the nll and fit the model.
-Then, add the method in `examples/experiment_treatment_effect.py` and follow the previous point.
+Then, add the method in `examples/experiment_cnsc.py` and follow the previous point.
-`TODOs` have been added to make the addition of a new method easier.

 # Setup
 ## Structure